District SSO - Best Practices & Edge Cases

 This particular requirement does not work well by default with Clever-initiated logins where a state parameter will not be generated.
 To account for this, Clever-initiated logins without a state parameter should be ignored and instead be treated as a trigger to re-initiate an authentication request from your site, thereby including a state parameter.
 When an authentication request is initiated with a state parameter appended, Clever will simply pass it through after processing the authorization and authentication.

-If you are unsure of how to implement this workflow, feel free to reach out to our team at [email protected].
+If you are unsure of how to implement this workflow, feel free to reach out to our support team in our Help Center chat.
 However, please note that it will ultimately be up to you to handle this use case.

 Supporting Multiple Applications with one Clever Login Button